-In connection with this offering, we have had discussions with the holders of convertible notes in the aggregate principal amount of \$9,246,897 and warrants for the purchase of an aggregate of 14,999,272,390 shares of common stock pursuant to which such holders would exchange such notes and warrants for Units on the same terms as being offered to investors by this prospectus.
-No assurances can be given that such noteholders and warrantholders will enter into exchange agreements, whether upon reasonable terms or otherwise.
-In the event that agreements are not entered into with regard to the exchange of the outstanding convertible promissory notes into Units, pursuant to the provisions of the notes, the amounts payable pursuant to the notes will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
-In addition to the foregoing, pursuant to the provisions of certain other convertible promissory notes in the aggregate principal amount of \$800,000, the amounts payable pursuant to such notes will automatically convert into the Units offered by this prospectus (assuming that our common stock is listed on Nasdaq in connection with this offering).
+In connection with this offering, we have entered into an agreement with Auctus, the holder of convertible notes in the aggregate principal amount of \$8,826,952 and warrants for the purchase of an aggregate of 3,441,586 shares of common stock, pursuant to which it has agreed that such notes and warrants will be exchanged for Units on the same terms as being offered to investors by this prospectus.
+In addition, we have entered into agreements with other holders of convertible notes in the aggregate principal amount of \$419,945 and warrants for the purchase of 236,411 shares of common stock, pursuant to which such holders have agreed that such notes and warrants will be exchanged for Units on the same terms as being offered to investors by this prospectus.
+Further, pursuant to the provisions of certain other convertible promissory notes in the aggregate principal amount of \$800,000, the amounts payable pursuant to such notes automatically convert into the Units offered by this prospectus.
+See "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants" for a further discussion of the exchange, including, with regard to Auctus, the issuance of preferred stock in lieu of common stock.